Welcome to the Santa documentation

 Features

-• Caching: Allowed binaries are cached so the processing required to make a request is only done if the binary isn’t already cached.
+- Caching: Allowed binaries are cached, so the processing required to make a request is only done if the binary hasn’t already been cached.

 Documentation overview